firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://rules.emergingthreats.net/blockrules/compromised-ips.txt).

-The last time downloaded was found to be dated: Fri May 22 04:30:09 UTC 2015.
+The last time downloaded was found to be dated: .

 The ipset `compromised` has **2436** entries, **2436** unique IPs.